f23y/FridaDemo/readme.md

-Of course, I modified some of his code and I didn't write scripts for demo2.
-I don't remember what demo4.js is for, but I think a smart guy like you can figure it out by yourself ;)
+I modified some of his code and I didn't write scripts for demo2.

-Also you can try to write scripts for demo2 by yourself.
 It's a good exercise.
 I hope this repo can help you.
-Good luck.
+Good luck. ;)

 ​